jjhbw/GoMILP/README.md

 The scope of this project is to build a simple, reliable MILP solver with an easy to use API in pure Go.
 Several alternatives ([1](https://github.com/draffensperger/golp),[2](https://github.com/lukpank/go-glpk),[3](https://github.com/costela/golpa)) exist in the form of CGO bindings with older LP solver libraries.
 While excellent pieces of software, I found their dependence on external libraries a big downside for usecases where maximum portability is key.

 This project features an implementation of a ('lazy') branch-and-bound method for solving Mixed Integer Linear Programs.
-The applied branch and bound procedure is basically a heuristic-guided (depth-first **?**) search over an enumeration tree.
+The applied branch and bound procedure is basically a heuristic-guided (depth-first **?**) search over an enumeration tree that is generated on the fly.
 In this tree, each node is a particular relaxation of the original problem with additional heuristically determined constraints.
 To solve each LP relaxation, we use [Gonum's excellent implementation]() of the [Simplex](https://en.wikipedia.org/wiki/Simplex_algorithm) algorithm.